murtoM/meeting-scheduler/README.md

 # meeting-scheduler

-Simple meeting scheduler project done in C basics course.
+Simple meeting scheduler implemented in C99.
+Done as a project assignment in C basics course.

+## Usage

+You can find usage examples in documentation for `command_parser()`.

 ## License